minweiqing/Ingredient-Guided-Cascaded-Multi-Attention-Network-for-Food-Recognition/README.md

 # <p align="center"> Ingredient-Guided Cascaded Multi-Attention Network for Food Recognition</p>

 ## Data collection
-ISIA-Food200 consists of `197,323` food items.Each item includes the food name,food images,main ingredients.There are totally `200` kinds of food dishes.
+ISIA-Food200 consists of `197,323` food items.Each item includes the food name,food images,main ingredients.There are totally `200` kinds of food dishes, and `398` ingredients.

-## Data ingredients
 <img width="1000" height="400" src="Sample/example.jpg"/>

 ## The dataset can also be downloaded from the following links:
 [[image.rar]](https://www.google.com/?hl=zh_tw)